joerg-pfruender/joerg-pfruender.github.io/_posts/2020-04-18-docker-compose-gradle.md

 The gradle plugin fills java's system properties with the needed value to access the dependent services:

-Inside the test: Get the mapped port using the name of the service and it's internal port number
+Inside the test you can obtain the mapped port using the name of the service and it's internal port number:

     String port = System.getProperty("mysql.tcp.3306");